timurgordon/tf-zola-template/README.md

 - clone repository
 - add your own content to templates directory (see more below)
 - [install Zola](https://www.getzola.org/documentation/getting-started/installation/),
-- run npm insall to install dependencies
+- run `npm install` to install dependencies
 - run `npm run start`

 ## How to create pages using this template